HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/2 Understanding the exam.md

 ---
 # Understanding the Technician License Exam

 The exam questions come from publicly available question pools developed by the [National Conference of Volunteer Examiner Coordinators (NCVEC)](https://ncvec.org).
-These pools are updated on a regular schedule:
+Each pool is updated on a four-year cycle, with the three pools updated in different years so they don't all change at once:

-- Technician Class pool: Updated every four years (2026 pool has been released and will be active Jul 1, 2026)
+- Technician Class pool: July 1, 2026 – June 30, 2030 (current pool, this book's focus)
-- General Class pool: Updated every four years (last updated 2023)
+- General Class pool: July 1, 2023 – June 30, 2027
-- Amateur Extra Class pool: Updated every four years (last updated 2024)
+- Amateur Extra Class pool: July 1, 2024 – June 30, 2028

-The updates are staggered, so only one pool changes each year.
-This ensures that study materials and exams remain current with evolving technology and regulations.
+The staggered schedule keeps study materials and exams current with evolving technology and regulations without forcing every license class to update at the same time.

 ## The Technician Class Question Pool

 Before diving into the study material, it's helpful to understand what you're preparing for.
 The Technician license exam consists of 35 multiple-choice questions chosen from a pool of about 400 possible questions.
 To pass, you need to answer 26 questions correctly (74%).

 Some key points about the exam:

 - All possible questions and their correct answers are publicly available.
 - Many of the questions simply test your knowledge of terminology or specific numbers you need to remember.
 - Though there is a lot to learn, some of the material is just common sense.
 Once you learn it you won't forget it!
-- You don't need to be a technical expert to pass - many concepts are practical and straightforward.
+- You don't need to be a technical expert to pass — many concepts are practical and straightforward.
 - Questions are grouped into subelements (major topics) which are in turn grouped into sections (minor topics).
 Each exam draws one question from each section, so if there is a section you just don't understand you can safely skip that one and still pass the exam!

 The exam format means that with focused study, most people can prepare for and pass the test much more quickly than one might expect.
 While some students have passed entirely by memorizing the questions and answers, understanding the material will make you a more confident and capable operator once licensed.